 How to defend against phishing

-Because phishing relies on social engineering (the security term for tricking someone into doing something), user education is one of the best defenses against these attacks.
+Because phishing relies on social engineering (the security term for tricking someone into doing something), employee training is one of the best defenses against these attacks.
 Users should deploy anti-spam and anti-malware solutions, and they should be warned not to divulge personal information or passwords in email messages.
 In addition, they should be cautioned about downloading attachments or clicking website links in messages, even if they appear to come from a known source, because phishing attackers often pretend to be a company or person known to the victim.
 Email is also usually how ransomware works.

 RAM scraper malware harvests data that is being temporarily stored in a system’s memory, or RAM.
 This type of malware often targets point-of-sale (POS) systems like cash registers because they store unencrypted credit card numbers for a very brief (often only milliseconds) period of time before passing the encrypted numbers to back-end systems.
 RAM scrapers have been around a long time, but they have been getting more attention since the Target attack that compromised the data of 40 million customers.